Skyline High School (Idaho): History

 Skyline was the second high school established in Idaho Falls, following Idaho Falls High School (IFHS), and the third in the Idaho Falls area after Bonneville High School.

 Skyline High School was created in the fall of 1966, but due to incomplete construction, neither of the first two graduating classes (1967 or 1968) actually attended classes at the high school.
 Those students attended split sessions at Idaho Falls High School during both the 1966–67 and 1967–68 school years.
 IFHS students attended school in the morning, and Skyline students attended in the afternoon.
 The class of 1969 was the first to attend and graduate from the new building.
 The first principal of Skyline was Richard C. Bigelow.

 The school was originally planned to be built on the southeast side of Idaho Falls along Sunnyside Road, where the majority of the new students lived.
 However, due to immense protests by residents on the west side of town, the school was built on the west side, i.e., west of the Snake River.
 When Skyline was completed, it was thought of as the "country" school, because it was located away from the populated area.
 In the following decades the town grew to surround the high school.
 It was named after Skyline Drive, a major artery in Idaho Falls that ran from the Idaho Falls Airport to the edge of the high school.
 The street was named in the early 1950s by Margaret Cope Johns who with her husband Merritt Miller Johns developed the Johns Addition.

 In 2012, Idaho Falls School District #91 made a change to the school system.
 Clair E. Gale Jr. High School did not have the students to stay open.
 The district made Clair E. Gale into a magnet high school, called Compass Academy.
 This caused the freshman to be moved into the high schools, with Skyline and Idaho IFHS serving grades 9 through 12, rather than grades 10 through 12 as they had previously done.
 The change caused Eagle Rock and Taylorview Jr. High to become middle schools.
 School service borders were also changed.

 Athletics

 Skyline competes in athletics in IHSAA Class 4A.
-It is currently a member of the High Country Conference (4A), competing against Idaho Falls, Pocatello, Preston, Century, Hilcrest, Bonneville, and Blackfoot.
+It is currently a member of the High Country Conference (5A), competing against Idaho Falls, Pocatello, Preston, Century, Hillcrest, Bonneville, and Blackfoot.